AIStream-Peelout/flow-forecast/docs/source/index.rst

 ..
-Flow Forecast documentation master file, created by sphinx-quickstart on Sun Aug  2 16:20:18 2020.
+Flow Forecast documentation master file
+   Created by sphinx-quickstart
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Flow Forecast's documentation!
 =========================================

-Flow Forecast is a deep learning for time series forecasting framework written in PyTorch.
-Flow Forecast makes it easy to train PyTorch Forecast models on a wide variety of datasets.
+Flow Forecast is a deep learning framework for time series forecasting written in PyTorch.
+It makes it easy to train PyTorch Forecast models on a wide variety of datasets.
 This documentation describes the internal Python code that makes up Flow Forecast.

-.. automodule:: flood_forecast

 .. toctree::
    :maxdepth: 2
-   :caption: General:
+   :caption: Core Modules:

    evaluator
    long_train